Logo

 • Add a command that tells ORM to ignore the index during synchronization.
 Otherwise, the index will be deleted.

-You can say that this does not occur often, but you will be wrong.
+It would be wrong to say this does not occur often.
 Probably the most popular index I use after b-tree is gin with trigrams for text search to find the desired rows in a table by substring using ILIKE.
 I wrote more about comparing indexes for text search here.

 I have just opened my project, which I'm currently working on, and I see that about half of the indexes are crated via ORM, and another half via migrations.